OpenNyAI/Opennyai/docs/source/index.rst

 Welcome to OpenNyAI's documentation!
 ===================================

-**OpenNyAI** is a Python library for natural language processing on Indian legal texts.
+**OpenNyAI** is a framework for natural language processing on Indian legal texts.
+This python library provides unified access to the following 3 AI models developed by OpenNyAI which focus on Indian court judgments

 .. toctree::
    :maxdepth: 1